StuartsProjects/SX1280/examples/ReadMe.md

 **SX1280LT\_LoRa\_Link\_Test\_TX** - This used for testing the sensitivity of links or antennas etc. The transmitter sends a sequence of packets starting at a specified power (in settings.h) and decrease the power used to send the packet by 1dBm at a time.
 The packet contains the ASCII representation of the packet power such a +10 for 10dBm, +01 for 1dBm and -10 for -10dBm.
 The receiver prints these ASCII values so you can see at what power level the link fails.
 Use the SX1280LT_LoRa_Simple_RX program to receive the packets.
 This program used addressed packets.

+### Ranging Programs

+These are to be considered a work in progress, not intended for any mission critical use.
+During some recent balloon flights the ranging function would occasionally return invalid results, not yet sure why.

 **SX1280LT\_Ranging\_Receiver**

 This is the program for the node that will respond to ranging request.
 It waits for incoming ranging requests and if valid responds with a packet back to the requester.